caffeine-suite/caffeine-script/README.md

 Of course, just because CaffeineScript can reduce code-size by 3x doesn't mean you'll be a full 3x faster.
 CaffeineScript cannot reduce the essential logic of your code.
 However, it dramatically cuts back the noise so you can see your core logic clearly.

-Read more about less-is-more and programming:
+Read more about programming with less:
 * [Writing Less Code](http://www.essenceandartifact.com/2016/06/write-less-code.html)

 ### JavaScript's Golden Heart